 Read time 5 minutes

-Being a widely used cloud platform, Microsoft 365 effectively manages all email data of an organization.
-Users even store contacts and calendar information in their Office 365 accounts.
-Storing contacts in Office 365 is very helpful, making sending and receiving emails easier.
-However, users sometimes delete some unnecessary contacts, and while doing so, they unknowingly delete some important contacts as well.
+Microsoft 365 is a widely used cloud platform that manages all email data of an organization.
+Along with email data, it offers multiple tools to simplify various tasks in just a single cloud platform.
+Like other data, you can even store contacts and calendar information in your Office 365 accounts.
+Storing contacts in Office 365 will help you to send or receive emails easily.
+In some cases, users delete some unnecessary contacts, and while doing so, they unknowingly delete some important contacts as well.

 Now, recovering these contacts can be tricky if you don’t know how to accurately recover deleted contacts in Office 365.
 So, here we have mentioned some practical ways to recover deleted contacts from Office 365.

 Recovering deleted contacts depends on whether they are still in the Deleted Items folder or not.
-Considering users’ needs, we have covered both scenarios in this blog.
+Considering users’ needs, we have covered both scenarios.
 Also, recovering contacts is possible for end users using MS Outlook.
-So, ensure your Office 365 account is configured with MS Outlook to retrieve deleted contacts.
+So, make sure your Office 365 account is configured with MS Outlook to retrieve deleted contacts.

-1. Recovering Contacts From Deleted Items Folder: Every item deleted from the Office 365 account directly goes to the Deleted Items folder.
+Every item, when you delete any contact or other item from the Office 365 account directly, goes to the Deleted Items folder.
 So, if you remove a contact, it will still be available in the Deleted Items folder.
+Let’s start recovering contacts from the Deleted folder:

 1. Open MS Outlook and select Deleted Items in the mailbox folder list: